If deer are color blind why wear camo?

 Anything but blue or UV brightened clothing will work.
 There is no denying that camouflage works but the research suggests it is not as important as avoiding blue or UV brightened clothing.
 The best camo pattern is the one that best mimics the environment you hunt in but don’t worry if it doesn’t match perfectly.

 Wear clothing that is comfortable and will do a good job of protecting you from the environment you are hunting in.
 Many of the high end hunting clothing brands offer lightweight high performance clothing.
 Their camo patterns are a bonus but should not be your primary motivation when buying.

 If you are going to spend the money for camo clothing, opt for a pattern with both high macro and micro contrast.
 This will offer you the best blend of performance from far distances as well as up close.

 Also, avoid wearing all black if possible.
 The outline of black will stand out in most terrains.
 The hunters I have spotted while hunting that stuck out the most have always been wearing solid black clothing.
 Even from a distance they look like a little floating black dot.
 And while deer’s vision is different than human vision, deer can distinguish black from the greens and browns they normally see.

 Deer’s sense of smell is significantly better than humans.
 Some research says they can smell 1000 times better than humans and are on par with dogs.
 While all the discussion about camo in this article is important, scent control is more important.
 My basic recommendations for dealing with scent control are 1) learn how to hunt with the wind and 2) use scent free detergent.

-My preferred scent free detergent is Scent-A-Way [Amazon Link] by Hunter Specialties.
+My preferred scent free detergent is Scent-A-Way [Check Price on Amazon] by Hunter Specialties.
 This detergent do not contain any UV brighteners and does a good job cleaning clothes.
 I highly recommend it.

 If you found this article helpful, checkout some of our other articles under Gear Guides.